paulstothard/helpful_commands/README.md

 ### Convert a Markdown file to a PDF file

-The command below uses the [eisvogel.tex template](https://github.com/Wandmalfarbe/pandoc-latex-template/blob/master/eisvogel.tex).
+The command below uses [pandoc](https://pandoc.org) and the [eisvogel.tex template](https://github.com/Wandmalfarbe/pandoc-latex-template/blob/master/eisvogel.tex).

 The `head.tex` file consists of the following: